 “Doil,” Kiluron called.
 “Would you be a good servant and give the horses some exercise?”

 Kiluron nodded, and laughed loudly.
 He was trying to sound natural, and failing miserably.
 “I don’t know what you’re talking about,” he remarked, still unnaturally loud.
+He thought he caught a glimpse of someone crouching in the bushes.
 “Of course I’m a better swordsman than Vere!”

 When Fetrina flopped stiffly to the ground, her eyes fixed on Kiluron, he leapt to his feet, his sword coming out of its sheath in the same, smooth motion.
 The gleaming, steel blade glinted dully in the overcast light, and he turned slowly, looking around the whole clearing.
 Despite his care, he almost missed the first sight of a man rushing from the underbrush.
 Kiluron whirled to face him, raising his sword, when a net of black cords that smelled sour tangled over his sword arm and whirled him around.
 He reached for his dagger to try to cut himself free, struggling with his captor, as more men rushed in from all around the hilltop.
 Then he froze.